• Shop

 everybunny counts rabbit rescue

-From that point, we operated as a network of foster homes until December of 2023, when, thanks to the support of our generous community and a grant from AEFCU, we procured a new facility in Ellington, CT.
+In December 2023, with the support of our incredible community and a grant from AEFCU, we opened a new facility in Ellington, CT, giving us a fresh start and a permanent home.

 contact us